filecoin-project/specs/zigzag-porep.md

 	layer = layer_replica
 }
 ```

 The replicated data is the output of the final __*Layer Replication*__,`layer_replicas[layers-1]`.
 Set `CommRLast` to be  `CommR_<Layers>`.
 Set `CommRStar` to be `CommRHash(ReplicaID || CommR_0 || CommR_<i> || ... || CommRLast)`.

 ```go
 Replica := layer_replicas[layers - 1]
 CommRLast :- CommRs[layers-1]
 CommRStar := CommRHash(replicaID, ...CommRs)
 ```

 ## Proof Generation

 ### Challenge Generation

-Calculate `LAYER_CHALLENGES : [LAYERS]UInt`: Number of challenges per layer.
+Calculate `LAYER_CHALLENGES : [LAYERS]uint`: Number of challenges per layer.
 (This will be passed to the ZigZag circuit proof.)

 Derive challenges for each layer (call `derive_challenges()`).